-Elisabetta Benassi, on the other hand, really grasps how to do technological nostalgia right.
+Elisabetta Benassi, on the other hand, really grasps how to do technological nostalgia right if it must be done at all.
 Her gloomy installation of automated microfiche readers, apparently showing captions from old stock photos, puts technology in an ominous Orwellian (or Brazilian, as in Terry Gilliam’s film) context as the machines incessantly scan the microfiches without human intervention, stopping occasionally upon pieces of information that we as humans- pattern recognition machines ourselves- can hardly fail to see as significant in some way.

 Since the captions are almost always minus the photos they belong to, moving through the installation allows you to see the weaving of a strange, unstable new metanarrative derived from all these damaged (or vandalised) fragments.
 Very evocative, but what it’s evoking is a time and a technological moment that never existed in reality.
 That’s the real magic.
 Benassi judges perfectly the balance between the romance of old things and the fact that living in the past was usually no better than the present: often much worse.